sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 > A meandering stream of consciousness about memories, remembering things and not remembering them, with some real memories sprinkled in.

+# Outline

+- Intro
+- Immediate response
+- Remembering via Music
+- Memories and everyone else
+  - Siddhesh
+  - The world
+  - 1 second a day
+- Time
+  - The great equalizer
+  - What can we do but accept it and enjoy each moment to the fullest?

+---

 # Intro

 For as long as I can remember, I've had bad memory.[^1] But as I embark on year 27, every so often, I'm gripped by a soul-deep anxiety that I'm already forgetting so many important things, people, memories, places from my life.
 It's paralyzing, knowing that I've lived $26 \times 365$ days on this Earth and yet struggle to remember the last one.
 Who am I&mdash;what is my identity&mdash;if not the sum of my lived experiences?
 If I can't even point to those experiences and say, "I was there.
 I did that.
 I lived that," then... what has it all been about?
 Even without the existential questioning, it's also pretty annoying day-to-day, forgetting the basic things I shouldn't be.
 It makes people think I don't care about them.
 People say you'll always remember the things you care about...
 But I care about so much and remember so little.
 Why?